<aside> â ď¸

 Weâre introducing Layers, a new way of modeling overlapping events in schedules.
 This gives agents and managers the flexibility to see a flattened view of the schedule, which more accurately represents what is actually happening at any given time.
 This flattened view is also the source of truth for all scheduling metrics.

-To align with this updated model, weâre making a change to the GET /activities
+To align with this updated model, weâre making a change to the GET /activities API endpoint.
+This will impact how identifiers are generated and returned.

 Whatâs changing?